bootdotdev/blog/content/devops/devops-engineers-should-code.md

   - /img/800/photo-1602992708529-c9fdb12905c9.avif.webp
 ---

 "DevOps" is one of the most misunderstood terms in the software development industry.
 To be clear, I'm not the arbiter of truth when it comes to the definitions of words.
-That said, I'm here say two things:
+That said, I'm here to say two things:

 1. The pioneers of the DevOps movement had a specific meaning in mind when they coined the term, and that meaning is *mostly* misunderstood.
 2. We've learned a lot about DevOps over the last 10 years.
 I personally use the term to describe what I believe are the *current* best practices in reference to the *original* meaning.